shah/appliance-setup-framework/README.md

     sudo apt update
     sudo apt install openssh-server net-tools curl wget git -y

-## Download the core software and prepare for containers
+## Download the ASF core

     sudo git clone --recurse https://github.com/shah/appliance-setup-framework /etc/appliance-setup-framework

-## Setup your account-specific appliance variables
+## Setup your specific appliance variables

-As the *admin user*:
+Login as the *admin user*, and then:

     cd /etc/appliance-setup-framework/conf
     sudo cp appliance.secrets.conf-tmpl.yml appliance.secrets.conf.yml
     sudo vi appliance.secrets.conf.yml

-Now enter all the secrets variables based on instructions provided.
-Once you've done that, the /etc/appliance-setup-framework/conf will look something like this:

-    > ls -al /etc/appliance-setup-framework/conf
-    drwxr-xr-x 1 appliance appliance  512 Oct 22 13:41 .
-    drwxr-xr-x 1 appliance appliance  512 Oct 22 13:44 ..
-    -rwxr--r-- 1 appliance appliance 1388 Oct 22 13:15 appliance.common.conf.yml
-    -rwxr--r-- 1 appliance appliance  230 Oct 22 13:14 appliance.secrets.conf-tmpl.yml
-    -rwxr--r-- 1 appliance appliance  213 Oct 22 13:14 appliance.secrets.conf.yml

 The **appliance.secrets.conf-tmpl.yml** file is a template (sample), and the **appliance.secrets.conf.yml** is what will be used by the Ansible and related setup utilities.

-## Setup the core software and prepare for containers
+## Setup the core software and prepare to run Ansible playbooks

     cd /etc/appliance-setup-framework
     bash bin/bootstrap.sh

 After bootstrap.sh is complete, exit the shell and restart it.

-Once you've logged in again as *admin user*, resume the setup:
+## Load your custom playbooks

+Login as the *admin user*.
+If you have any custom playbooks, add them to /etc/appliance-setup-framework/playbooks.
+The bin/setup.sh utility will run all numbered playbooks in numerical order.

+Resume the setup:

     cd /etc/appliance-setup-framework
     bash bin/setup.sh